 This annex provides a glossary of spacecraft navigation terminology.

-Agency Center: Facility used for executing commands to spacecraft, as well as monitoring telemetry, tracking, flight dynamics, and other engineering parameters.

 Ancillary Information: A data type used to interpret measurements and properties.

-Apocenter: The point in an orbit at the greatest distance from the central body (i.e., at this point the geometric distance between the central body and the orbiting body is at a maximum).

 Attitude: Orientation of the body reference frame with respect to a defined reference frame.

-Attitude Equipment: Equipment onboard a spacecraft that is used to take measurements of the spacecraft attitude.
+Attitude Sensor: Sensor onboard a spacecraft that is used to take measurements of the spacecraft attitude.

 Barycenter: The center of mass of a collection of bodies, e.g., the solar system barycenter.